secnot/uva-onlinejudge-solutions/README.md

 # UVa Progamming Contest Solution

-This repository contains my python solutions to some [UVa contest problems]((https://uva.onlinejudge.org)), it started while solving most of the problems sugested by [Algorithm Design Manual by Steven S. Skiena](https://www.amazon.com/dp/1849967202), and I've continue solving more.
+This repository contains my python solutions to some [UVa contest problems]((https://uva.onlinejudge.org)), it started while solving most of the problems sugested by [Algorithm Design Manual by Steven S. Skiena](https://www.amazon.com/dp/1849967202), and continued from there.

 ## Videos